ScilifelabDataCentre/RDM-guidelines/content/topics/research-involving-human-data.md

 ### Security of processing

 To ensure that the personal data that you process in the project is protected at an appropriate level, you should apply [technical and procedural safeguards](/topics/gdpr-ethical-review-glossary/#security-of-processing) to ensure that the rights of the data subjects are not violated.
 Examples of such measures include, but are not limited to, pseudonymisation and encryption of data, the use of computing and storage environments with heightened security, and clear and documented procedures for project members to follow.

+The security measures taken should be based on an evaluation of the risks for, and consequences of, the personal data not being correct and protected.
+Appropriate technical and organisational measures shall be implemented to ensure a level of security appropriate to the risk.
+It is advisable that the researcher seek guidance from the legal and information security functions of the university adminstration about this.

 The UPPMAX [Bianca](http://www.uppmax.uu.se/support/user-guides/bianca-user-guide/) system has been designed to have technical and information security procedures that are appropriate for processing sensitive human data for analysis.
 Using this system then relieves the researcher from having to define these technical and security procedures themselves (at least for the analysis phase of a project).
 The researcher can decide to analyse (sensitive) personal data elsewhere, but then they will have to define the appropriate procedures.
-In case the Controller work at a different institute than Uppsala University, a data processing agreement between that institute and UPPMAX/Uppsala University, needs to be established - see [instructions](https://www.uppmax.uu.se/support/faq/general-miscellaneous-faq/sensitive+data+questions/) at UPPMAX.
+In case the controller work at a different institute than Uppsala University, a data processing agreement between that institute and UPPMAX/Uppsala University, needs to be established - see [instructions](https://www.uppmax.uu.se/support/faq/general-miscellaneous-faq/sensitive+data+questions/) at UPPMAX.

 ## Ethical considerations
 <!--- add texts that is appropriate to link to glossary? --->